 The Monbukagakusho Scholarship Program for International Students was established, in 1954, by Japanese Government through its Ministry of Education, Culture, Sports, Science, and Technology (MEXT, Monbukagakusho), with the purpose of promoting international exchange in education, science and culture, and of contributing to international understanding and friendship between Japan and other countries.
 Monbukagakusho scholarships provide international students with opportunities to receive an education or to engage in research at an institute in Japan.
-By the year 2001, the program had awarded scholarships to approximately 55,000 international students representing more than 100 countries all over the world.
-Currently, about 950 international students have enrolled in Tohoku University from which 296 students are studying under the support of the Monbukagakusho scholarship program.
+By the year 2017, about 2000 international students have enrolled in Tohoku University from which 373 students are studying under the support of the Monbukagakusho scholarship program.

 Categories of Scholarship